arkadianriver/sleepshift/readme.md

 ---
 <a name="sup1"></a><sup>1</sup>Sunrise and sunset are determined by your geolocation.
-And browser geolocation is only available from web pages hosted on a web server.
+And browser geolocation is not always available unless the web page is hosted on a web server.
+Yeah, don't holler at me, that's just the way it works.
+You can, of course, install a web server on your local machine and host it from there.